helldiver104/FRC-Scouting-App/README.md

-This is a scouting app for FRC teams created by Walton Robotics
+This is a scouting app for FRC teams

+Created by Walton Robotics